exact-payments/merchant-demo-exactjs-spring-boot/README.md

 ### 6. Generating confirmation page

-ExactJS generates Javascript events such as `payment-completed` and `payment-failed` for the application to handle and communicate to the user the state of the payment.
+CSIPayJS generates Javascript events such as `payment-completed` and `payment-failed` for the application to handle and communicate to the user the state of the payment.
 For example, as shown in the JavaScript code below, the payment-completed event handler can call an endpoint to show a confirmation page.
 In this sample application